ktaylor63/southeast/site/content/news/service-announces-the-availability-of-a-draft-economic-analysis-for-proposed-designation-of-critical-habitat-for-the-georgia-pigtoe-mussel-interrupted-rocksnail-and-rough-horn.md

 ---
-title: Service Announces the Availability of a Draft Economic Analysis for Proposed Designation of Critical Habitat for the Georgia Pigtoe Mussel, Interrupted Rocksnail, and Roughhorn
+title: Service announces the availability of a draft economic analysis for proposed designation of Critical Habitat for the Georgia pigtoe mussel, interrupted rocksnail, and roughhorn
 date: '2010-02-10'
 hero:
     name: interrupted-rocksnail.jpg